NATURAL FAMILY PLANNING

 Summer Spirituality Tool Box of Ideas Packet - is filled with practical ways to make summertime a sacred time.
 It is a perfect companion for your family throughout the summer months whether vacationing or being at home.
 Celebrate the glory of all God's creation!
 SPIRITUAL TOOL BOX PACKET

 Parenting Perspective: Short, concise, practical and helpful ideas are provided weekly.
-These suggestions assist you in parenting skills and building family unity.
-Click here for current insight.
+These suggestions assist you in parenting skills and building family unit. click here for current insite

 - Become more knowledgeable.
 Movies: Web sites such as Kidsinmind.com provide excellent non-judgmental information.
 Kidsinmind actually takes films scene by scene and provides information about specific content such as violence, sex and profanity and offers a rating of the degree of each area within the scene.
 It even rates G movies which surprisingly might have a scene with bathroom humor or a scary moment or two.